Pseudohalogen: Definition

+Not all these criteria need be met for Ps to be considered a pseudohalogen.
+For example, the parent compound (\sOCN)2 of cyanate, a classical pseudohalogen group, has never been prepared.
+Conversely, if the class of pseudohalogen groups is widened to include any univalent group possessing several of the properties above, it becomes extremely broad, encompassing groups such as nitryl (NO2), thiyl (RS), hydroxy (HO), fluorosulfate (FSO3), and perchloryl (ClO3).

+Cotton and Wilkinson consider the most important pseudohalides to be cyanide, thiocyanate, selenocyanate, azide, cyanate, and CS2N3- (whose structure was later determined to be that of the substituted heterocycle 1,2,3,4-thiatriazole-5-thiolate, (\sS\sC(\sS-)=N\sN=N\s)).
+Golub and Köhler (1978) instead list azide, cyanide, fulminate CNO-, cyanate, thiocyanate, selenocyanate, dicyanamide N(CN)2-, and tricyanomethanide C(CN)3-.

 Examples of pseudohalogen molecules

 Examples of symmetrical pseudohalogen compounds (Ps\sPs, where Ps is a pseudohalogen) include cyanogen (CN)2, thiocyanogen (SCN)2 and hydrogen peroxide H2O2.
 Another complex symmetrical pseudohalogen compound is dicobalt octacarbonyl, Co2(CO)8.
 This substance can be considered as a dimer of the hypothetical cobalt tetracarbonyl, Co(CO)4.

 Examples of non-symmetrical pseudohalogen compounds (pseudohalogen halides Ps\sX, where Ps is a pseudohalogen and X is a halogen, or interpseudohalogens Ps^{1}\sPs^{2}|, where Ps^{1} and Ps^{2}| are two different pseudohalogens), analogous to the binary interhalogen compounds, are cyanogen halides like cyanogen chloride (Cl\sCN), cyanogen bromide (Br\sCN), nitryl fluoride (F\sNO2), nitrosyl chloride (Cl\sNO) and chlorine azide (Cl\sN3), as well as interpseudohalogens like dinitrogen trioxide (O=N\sNO2), nitric acid (HO\sNO2) and cyanogen azide (N3\sCN).

 Not all combinations of interpseudohalogens and pseudohalogen halides are known to be stable (e.g. sulfanol HS\sOH).